 Exclusive dealing can have both pro-competitive and anticompetitive effects.
 The potential pro-competitive effects include reducing uncertainty, encouraging relationship-specific investments and facilitating efficient contracting.
-The principal potential anticompetitive effect is that the exclusive dealing will foreclose rivals from so much of the marketplace that it impairs rival efficiency, such as by depriving rivals of economies of scale, access to the most efficient distribution channels, or network effects, among other possible types of harm.
+The principal potential anticompetitive effect is that the exclusive dealing will foreclose rivals from so much of the marketplace that it impairs rival efficiency, including by depriving rivals of economies of scale, access to the most efficient distribution channels, or network effects, among other possible types of harm.
 Accordingly, exclusive dealing does not violate the antitrust laws unless it forecloses a 'substantial share' of the relevant market.
-Some courts have suggested that foreclosure of as little as 20-30 per cent may suffice, while others have suggested that 40-50 per cent may be required.
-Some courts have suggested that the foreclosure required to sustain a claim may be somewhat lower where the defendant is a monopolist.
+Some courts have suggested that foreclosure of as little as 20-30 per cent might suffice, while others have suggested that the foreclosure required might be somewhat lower where the defendant is a monopolist.